 I’m not saying dry fire isn’t a good tool for developing shooting skills.
 It actually is as long as you are conscientious about what you are doing.
 But how can you make this easier (and more fun)?

 You just have to love capitalism.
 Why?
 It’s so smart it knows how not fun dry firing is and it wants to fix it with all kinds of products.

 However, the Mantis system takes it to another level.
-The shooter can now dry fire, see how they did, look back at their progress and make a plan to get better.
-And this is all done through a cool attachment to your gun and a well-designed app for your phone.
+The shooter can now dry fire, see how they did, look back at their progress and make a plan to get better with the X3 shooting performance system.

 While CO2 can simulate recoil, it still is not the same as the excitement and noise of actually firing rounds.
 Real recoil changes shooting.
 When we know the gun is going to respond when we press the trigger, it changes how we behave — even when we don’t think it does.
 So, making recoil part of the training equation makes a lot of sense.

 Now when it comes to live fire, targets can give feedback, but it’s up to the shooter to record, compile and analyze the results.
 I don’t know about you, but I’m not much of a record keeper.
 And my personal range data secretary?
 Well…

 Yeah, before you press the trigger, while you press the trigger, even after you press the trigger.
-It takes all the data and compiles it for you with an attempt to tell you what it all means.
+It takes all the data and compiles it for you with an explanation of what it all means.